 The frame work Figure 1 that the independent variable is social stratification and the dependent variable is access to education.
-The indicators of the independent variable are: gender, age, religion, pupil's residence from school and, number of children in home, level of education and occupation.
-As show in in the framework, each of the indicators affect access to education.
+The indicators of the independent variable are: gender, age, religion, location, income, number of children in home, level of education and occupation.
+As show in in the framework, each of the indicators has a relationship with access to education.